Learning to read at 14 in Liberia

 Here, three overage tell us more about their experience and their hopes for the future:

 Grace, 14, third grade

-“When I was a small girl, I was not going to school; I was selling on the road.
+“When I was a small girl, I was not going to school; I was working.
 My mother sent me to school now to learn.
 I am 14-years-old and was in second grade with my nine-year-old sister.
 Then I got a double promotion – I went from second grade to third grade.
 I take study classes with Mrs Helena.
 We are doing letter sounds and lots of reading.
 I love reading books.
 I can read Yellow Bus.”

 Betty, 13, third grade

 “I started school in Kindergarten 2 when I was 11.
 I don’t know why I started later than normal.
 It’s hard being one of the oldest in the classroom.
 I enjoy the reading and the spelling classes.
 Learning at school is so important because I want to go to trade school to become a tailor.”